-- 1. completion of WAC and RAC or received a passing grade on the placement exam(s) for entrance into ENG 120 - 2. completion of MAT 023 and MAT 024 or received a passing grade on the placement exam(s) for entrance into MAT 140, MAT 143 or MAT 153
+- completion of WAC and RAC or received a passing grade on the placement exam(s) for entrance into ENG 120 - 2. completion of MAT 023 and MAT 024 or received a passing grade on the placement exam(s) for entrance into MAT 140, MAT 143 or MAT 153

-I. GENERAL EDUCATION COURSES Credits

-A. FRESHMAN DEVELOPMENT SEMINAR (FDS) 1

-B. HUMANITIES Credits

-COM 119 ENG 120 ENG 201 Interpersonal Communication and Leadership Skills English Composition Research and Applied Writing 3 3 3

-C. MATHEMATICS AND/OR SCIENCE Credits

-MAT 140 College Algebra with Applications 4

-and MAT 235 Introductory Statistics with Applications 4

-D. SOCIAL SCIENCES Credits

-SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3

-TOTAL CREDITS 20-21

-Requireme nt of the Freshman Year Program for all students matriculating into the
+I. GENERAL EDUCATION COURSES Credits A. FRESHMAN DEVELOPMENT SEMINAR (FDS) 1 B. HUMANITIES Credits COM 119 ENG 120 ENG 201 Interpersonal Communication and Leadership Skills English Composition Research and Applied Writing 3 3 3 C. MATHEMATICS AND/OR SCIENCE MAT 140 and College Algebra with Applications 4 MAT 235 Introductory Statistics with Applications D. SOCIAL SCIENCES SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3 TOTAL CREDITS Requirement of the Freshman Year program for all students matriculating into the university with fewer than 24 credits.
+20-21 C. Dervised covered in communication, estimated in the political estimate manufacture.